How to Prevent Wobbly Head in Amigurumi Crochet Dolls

 One of the most frustrating things when you crochet a doll is to realize that the head is floppy.
 Suddenly your cute doll suddenly looks like a bobble head doll – help!

-For cuteness, we often crochet dolls with heads that are proportionately larger than their bodies.
+For cuteness, we often crochet dolls and toys with heads that are proportionately larger than their bodies.
 We’re not sure why that makes them super cute but, well, it does!
 Then we add all this hair and so this head is super heavy for the tiny body.
 So what happens?
 Floppy head!

 The good thing is that this is a really easy thing to prevent.
 In this tutorial we will how you our favourite way to prevent wobbly heads for your crochet dolls!
+We will also discuss how to prevent head wobble in amigurumi toys with a wider neck and where the head is sewn on separately.

 Want to save this for later?
 Save this pin to your Pinterest crochet board.